MagerValp/LoginScriptPlugin/README.markdown

 LoginScriptPlugin
 =================

 This is an implementation based on [TN2228, Running At Login](https://developer.apple.com/library/mac/technotes/tn2228) that allows you to execute scripts when a user logs in.
-It provides a replacement for LoginHooks (which have been deprecated) and have the advantage over LaunchAgents that it executes before any user processes are loaded, avoiding potential race conditions.
+It provides a replacement for LoginHooks (which have been deprecated) and have the advantage over LaunchAgents that it executes before any agents or applications are loaded, avoiding potential race conditions.

 WARNING